 Brazil's major initiative to promote land tenure regularization in the Amazon is the Terra Legal Program.
-Launched in 2009, the program aims to legalize the use and possession of federal public lands within the Amazon region and grants secured land titles to small family-run farms.
-To receive titles, smallholders must have occupied the area peacefully, cultivated a portion of the land since 2004, be Brazilian citizens, and not own other rural properties or have previously
+43 Launched in 2009, the program aims to legalize the use and possession of federal public lands within the Amazon region and grants secured land titles to small family-run farms.
+To receive titles, smallholders must have occupied the area peacefully, cultivated a portion of the land since 2004, be Brazilian citizens, and not own other rural properties or have previously benefited from land reform efforts.
+Recently, some requirements to benefit from the Terra Legal Program have been changed by the Law No. 13,465/2017.
+The main changes are the extension of the maximum size of individual land occupations that can be regularized from 1,500 to 2,500 hectares, and the milestone date of the land occupation that changed from 2004 to 2008.
+In addition, in the original program, a title was conditional on compliance with the Forest Code, linking land tenure reform and environmental compliance.
+With the changes introduced by the Law No. 13,465/2017, environmental compliance is no longer a condition to receive a title.
+The law only requires the registration of the land parcel in the Rural Environmental Registry (CAR).

-Decree No. 7.794/2012.

-Inter-Ministerial Ordinance No. 1/2016.
+42 Inter-Ministerial Ordinance No. 1/2016.

-Law No. 11,952/2009 and Decree No. 6,992/2009.
+43 Law No. 11,952/2009 and Decree No. 6,992/2009.